pgonzaleznetwork/HappySoup.io/ui/MIGRATION_LESSONS_LEARNED.md

 # Migration Lessons Learned: Frontend to New UI

+You are looking at the source code of the fullstack app HappySoup.io.
+This is a monorepo, where @frontend/ is the vue js frontend, and @backend/ is the express API, worker queue, etc.

+The current frontend is build on raw vue and with custom css and bulma css.
+I want to migrate this to a modern setup with vue/vite and tailwind css.
+The functionality should be the same, but new look and feel and better experience.

+Fortunately, we don't need to start from sctracth.
+The @ui/ contains an entire vite/vue project that we should be able to drop in as a replacement, it's fully decoupled, just like the @frontend/ is (i.e it's just a frontend sending API calls, no templating, etc).

+The @ui/ contains all the tailwind configuration and everything to get started.
+In fact, I already have some pages there like a log in page, org switcher, etc. Spend some time reviewing it.

+What we want to do is to slowly migrate every view and component from @frontend/ into @ui/ , starting with the login page.
+To be clear @frontend/ is the source of truth in terms of business logic, behaviour and UI controls.
+Our job is simply to re-write the same with the new css (tailwind) and any primevue primitives (the new UI uses more primevue than the first one).
+We should use the backend API as a contract, but also the current vue logic should be preserved as is.

 ## Overview

 This document captures the lessons learned from migrating the login page from the old `@frontend/` (Vue 3 + Bulma) to the new `@ui/` (Vite + Vue 3 + Tailwind + PrimeVue 4) setup.